 6. Crawel Website to gather Specific information from web pages, such as email addresses

 7. Enumerate web server Directories to extract important information about web functionalities, login forms etc.

 8. Perform Directory traversal Attack to access Restricted Directories and execute the command from outside of the Web server root directories.

 9. Performing vulnerability scanning to identify the weakness in the network use the vulnerability scanning tools such as HPwebinspect, Nessus . and determine if the system can be exploited.

 10. Perform we cache poisoning attack to force the web server’s cache to flush its actual cache content and send a specifically crafted request which will be stored in the cache.

 11. Performing HTTP response splitting attack to pass malicious data to a vulnerable application that includes the data in an HTTP response header.

-14. Performing MITM attack to access the sensitive information by intercepting the altering the communications between the end users and web servers.
+14. Performing a MITM attack to access sensitive information by intercepting the communications between the end-users and web servers.